momentohq/public-dev-docs/docs/cache/develop/integrations/deno.md

 ![New cache](/img/console-caches-worker.png)

 Notice the region you created your cache in is also displayed in the list of caches.
-You'll need to make sure that you choose the same region when generating a Momento Api Key in the next step.
+You'll need to make sure that you choose the same region when generating a Momento API Key in the next step.

 Navigate to the [tokens](https://console.gomomento.com/tokens) page, and choose the cloud provider and region you used to create your cache.
 Since the cache is already created, we will use a fine-grained token that will allow the worker to read from and write to the cache; but will not allow it to do control plane operations, such as creating or deleting a cache.
 This is especially helpful if you want to manage the security of control plane and data plane operations separately.

 Choose the `Fine-Grained Access Token` token type, select `worker` as `Cache Name` from the drop down, and `readwrite` as `Role Type`.
 The `Super User Token` is used for managing control plane operations.
 More information about Momento authentication can be found [here](./../authentication/index.mdx).
-Hit the `Generate Api Key` button.
+Hit the `Generate API Key` button.

 ![Generate token](/img/fgac-worker-auth.png)

-Copy the `Api Key` and `HTTP Endpoint` and save it in a safe place.
+Copy the `API Key` and `HTTP Endpoint` and save it in a safe place.
 You'll need to use it later to configure your Deno Deploy deployment.

 ![Generated token](/img/http-endpoint-auth-token.png)